-– General topics may include (but are not limited to) services marketing and services management.
-The article should have appeared in an English language refereed journal during 2013.
+– General topics may include (but are not limited to) service marketing and service management.
+The article should have appeared in an English language refereed journal during prior year.

 – Candidates for a SERVSIG Award do not have to be a member of SERVSIG or the AMA to be eligible or to win.